bagisto/bagisto-docs/src/architecture/backend.md

 ### FPC

 This package provides advanced caching mechanisms to store generated pages in memory, reducing server load and improving page load times for your customers.
-You can follow the given link for the more information about the [FPC](https://bagisto.com/en/optimizing-bagisto-e-commerce-a-deep-dive-into-full-page-cache-implementation/)
+You can follow the given link for the more information about the [FPC](https://bagisto.com/en/optimizing-bagisto-e-commerce-a-deep-dive-into-full-page-cache-implementation/).

+> **Note:** The referenced blog post may be from an older version of Bagisto, but the core design patterns and workflow remain largely identical across versions.
+We recommend reviewing the documentation alongside your current Bagisto installation to identify any minor API or structural differences that may have evolved.

 #### Key Features of the FPC Package